10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Panjim Market

 So, you can't just hit up Goa and skip the buzzing market in the capital–that's like missing out on the best part!
 Picture this: juicy fruits, fresh veggies, and cashews that'll blow your mind.
 But hold on, it's not just about munchies.
 Immerse yourself in the local vibes by checking out what the folks here are munching on.
-And guess what?
 It's not just a food fiesta–you can snag everything from bling-bling accessories to pint-sized furniture.
 Oh, and don't even think about leaving without grabbing some heart-of-Panjim souvenirs!

-b Local fruits
+Bestsellers: Local fruits

 Timings: Everyday, 7.30 AM to 8 PM